70 Terms of Endearment from Around the World (for Those You Love)

 A word you could use for your boyfriend or husband is 왕자님 (wang-ja-nim), which means “prince”.

 Traditionally, 오빠 is a polite word that a woman might say to her older male friends or to an older brother.
 Increasingly, however, it’s used as a romantic term of endearment from a woman to her husband or boyfriend.

 Are terms of endearment really used in Japan?
 Not in the sense you might be used to from the rest of this article.

 If you look up words like “darling” or “sweetheart” in an English-Japanese dictionary, you’ll find entries like ダーリン (“darling”) and スイートハート (“sweetheart”).

 But these aren’t real translations – they’re just the original English words transliterated into Katakana.
 You’d get funny looks if you used them in Japan in the same way they’re used in English.

-“-San” is used in formal and polite situations, so it's hardly a term of endearment.
-Two common informal honorifics, on the other hand, are “-chan” (used for women) and “-kun” (used for men).
+-San is used in formal and polite situations, so it’s hardly a term of endearment.
+Two common informal honorifics, on the other hand, are “-chan” (used more often for females) and “-kun” (used more often for males).
 You can use these with your friends and relatives.